 At Abbey Hey we take the welfare of children in our care very seriously.
 Our staff and governors have been trained on safeguarding in line the the KEEPING CHILDREN SAFE IN EDUCATION document and have taken part in 'PREVENT'.

-Please use the images below to download our Safeguarding Policies.
+Please use the link below to download our Safeguarding Policies.
 To request paper copies, please speak to the office.

 For the best interests of all our children we use the following safeguarding measures: